qaisjp/comm2-report/chapters/1-intro/10-introduction.md

 In 2006 a community platform was written in PHP for the MTA community, allowing users to share, vote and discuss resources.
 In 2006 many web applications did not consider security and user experience, and MTA's community platform was no exception.

-This project modernises and replaces the existing platform with an improved system that abides by these fundamentals.
+This project modernises and replaces the existing platform with an improved system, "MTA Hub", that abides by these fundamentals.

 # Contributions